BestTimesToVisit.com Logo

 Te Puia's Geothermal Wonders & Māori Culture

-Witness the raw power of Pōhutu Geyser erupting skyward at Te Puia, a truly awe-inspiring display of geothermal energy.
-Immerse yourself in rich Māori traditions with a cultural performance and a guided tour of the living Māori village, learning about their history and connection to this unique landscape.
+Witness the raw power of Pōhutu Geyser erupting skyward at Te Puia, a truly awe-inspiring spectacle.
+Beyond the geothermal marvels, immerse yourself in authentic Māori culture with a traditional welcome (pōwhiri) and captivating performances, offering a profound connection to the land's heritage.

-Redwoods Treewalk: A Forest Cathedral
+Redwoods Treewalk: A Forest Canopy Dream

-Hāngī Feast & Local Flavours
+Hāngī Feast & Local Flavors at a Marae

 See all 8 things to do →